THINKING OF MOVING OUT OF LONDON? 8 REASONS WHY YOU SHOULDN'T

 If more babies arrive, the problem gets worse; the spread of toys more prolific, messy and plastic-centric ‘child-friendly’ areas encroach into your adult spaces until you have nothing left to call your own but a bedside table, one shelf in the bathroom and about three books.

-It is then that many London parents start getting all misty-eyed and turn to property-porning over commuter cities, seaside towns, Wales, the Southern Hemisphere; imagining the mansions they could afford if they just gave up living in London.
+It is then that many city parents start getting all misty-eyed and turn to property-porning over commuter cities, thinking where to move out of London, looking at seaside towns, Wales, the Southern Hemisphere; imagining the mansion houses they could afford if they just gave up living in London.

-And anyway, they mutter - it’s polluted here, and there’s knife crime, and the traffic is rubbish and the restaurants are expensive, the tourists walk too slow and what about the terrorists?
+And anyway, they mutter - there are too many people and it’s polluted here, knife crime is always on the news, the traffic is rubbish and the restaurants are expensive, the tourists walk too slow and what about the terrorists?

 1. Space Is Important But Overrated